arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-9.md

       Birthday: DateOnly }
 ```

-Focus on the `Id`.
-You defined that its GUID value must be surronded
+Focus on the `Id` field.
+You defined that its GUID value must be
-by `*`.
-Of course you want to make sure that during the parsing
+surronded by `*`.
+You want to make sure that exactly one leading `*`
-exactly one leading `*` and one trailing `*` are found, and of course
+and one trailing `*` are found, and you want your parser to raise an
-you will raise an error if that's not the case.
-Yet, in order to build
+error if that's not the case.
+Yet, in order to build a `Guid`, you are
-a `Guid` you are only interested in capturing the value
+only interested in capturing the value
 `b19b8e87-3d39-4994-8568-0157a978b89a` between the stars.
 The `*`
-values themselves are really of little value.
+values themselves don't contribute to the resulting value.

 To build the parser for a GUID you needs to give it this recipe:

 - Make sure there is a `*`.
 Raise an error if you don't find it.
 If
-  you find one, that's fine.
-Don't even bother store the result, I
-  don't need it.
+  you find one, don't even bother store the result, I don't need it.
 - Capture an `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` string.
 Do
   remember its value, I do need it!
 - Make sure there is another `*`.
 Again, either raise an error or just go ahead without storing its value.